 Our goal is to support foster youth with the belief that tutoring and mentoring will improve K-12 academics, prepare them for college readiness, and provide independent living and job development skills that are necessary for their success.
 We develop virtual programs to promote skills for today's high technology market that should be a priority.
 LA, Inc. imparts basic life skills for self-sufficiency so that foster youth can reduce the need for social services.

 eLockbox was developed as a solution to a serious national foster youth stumbling block, lack of personal documentation.
 Personal records such as birth certificates, social security cards and immunization records are mandatory for social and medical services, employment, housing and school attendance.

-TRIUMPH OVER ADVERSITY
+TRIUMPH OVER ADVERSITY - MICHAEL'S STORY

 Michael was a transitional aged foster youth.
 After the passing of his aunt, he had no access to any of his personal identifiable information.
 Without a birth certificate, social security card, or photo ID, he was unable to apply for jobs and housing.
 For two years, he dealt with the harsh realities of homelessness and unemployment.
-These realities are all too common for youth leaving the foster care system.
-And can lead to illegal activity as a means of survival.
+These realities are all too common for youth leaving the foster care system, and can lead to illegal activity as a means of survival.